 I am very keen to be involved in the Children's e-Hospital project & developing and changing services within paediatrics, to integrate the role of the APNP in the most effective and resourceful way.

-Hello, my name is Sarah Myers, I'm a paediatric staff nurse currently working on a general acute children's ward.
-I was born in Newcastle until I was 18 then took the jump to move to Glasgow to live and study children's nursing, we were the last cohort who complete project 2000.
-I qualified as a children's nurse in 2003.In 2004 I moved down to the north east & initially worked at James Cook Unibersity Hospital in the surgical unit for 6 months then moved to Darlington where I currently work.
-I have two gorgeous energetic boys who keep me on my toes.
-I have a keen interest in children's mental health, an area I do feel passionate about, I am the link nurse for the eating disorder team, which I really enjoy.
-I would like to be part of the Children's e-Hospital as I feel it's an excellent tool for parents to utilise and to reassure them at anxious times.
-It's extremely informative and if it helps to reduce parents anxiety and doctors appointments then it's serving a great purpose.
-I'm excited for a new adventure.
+Sarah is a paediatric staff nurse currently working on a general acute children's ward.
+She qualified as a children's nurse in 2003 & initially worked at James Cook University Hospital and then moved to Darlington where she currently works.
+She has a keen interest in children's mental health and is the link nurse for the eating disorder team.
+Sarah wanted to be part of the Children's e-Hospital as she feel "it's an excellent tool for parents to utilise and to reassure them at anxious times.
+It's extremely informative and if it helps to reduce parents anxiety and doctors appointments then it's serving a great purpose."

 For the majority of my career, I have worked in the European Institutions learning about policy and regulatory frameworks across Europe.
 More recently I have been involved in project and programme management in order to improve the efficiency and effectiveness of getting things done through results and benefits driven implementation.
 Projects I have led and managed have ranged from regulatory reform, IT development and also multinational projects with EU funding.
 Even though I am legally trained my drive comes from impact of actions and their measurements thereof.